TangoJ-Labs/marsdiet/README.md

 This project is an open-source collaboration for individuals to find tasty, sustainable diets that will likely exist in off-world colonies.
 Try it out - you'll find it to be quite healthy (and yummy).

-Push recommendations and corrections whenever you have input - we're all learning this together.
+Open pull requests for recommendations and corrections whenever you have input - we're all learning this together.

 **Check out the list of [off-Earth soil-grown plants](grown/plants.md).**